zhangutah/LLM-reasoning-agents/README.md

    OPENAI_API_KEY=your_openai_api_key
    ```

-4. **Set up OSS-Fuzz (optional but recommended):**
+4. **Set up OSS-Fuzz:**
    ```bash
    git clone https://github.com/google/oss-fuzz.git
    # Update oss_fuzz_dir in configuration files
    ```

-   **Important**: OSS-Fuzz recently updated to Clang 21, but libclang (used by clangd) currently only supports version 18.
+   **Important**: OSS-Fuzz recently updated the base docker image to Clang 21, but libclang (used by clangd) currently only supports version 18.
 To ensure compatibility, pin the Docker base image to a previous version by modifying the Dockerfile in your target project directory:

    ```dockerfile
    FROM gcr.io/oss-fuzz-base/base-builder@sha256:d34b94e3cf868e49d2928c76ddba41fd4154907a1a381b3a263fafffb7c3dce0